elektricM/amd-bc250-docs/docs/linux/fedora.md

 ### GNOME

-- Some users report issues (test carefully)
+- Most stable desktop environment for BC-250
 - Wayland generally stable
-- Falls back to X11 if issues
+- Recommended for reliability

 ## See Also